 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Guilderland students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Guilderland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Guilderland District Curriculum Used in Our In-Home Tutoring Programs

 The Town of Guilderland, New York, is located within the Guilderland Central School District, which also includes part of the town of Bethlehem, New York.
 The district is comprised of five elementary schools, one middle school, and one high school.
 The district serves 5,700 students.
 Guilderland schools offer instruction in the standard core subjects English Language Arts, math, science, and social studies.
 The schools also offer instruction in a variety of electives such as art and music.

 We currently cover the following Guilderland-area school district: Guilderland Central School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Guilderland Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.

 Math Tutoring | Science Tutoring | English Tutoring | Language Programs | Reading Tutoring | Writing Tutoring | SAT/ACT Prep